 Since Disney is currently using the FastPass+ queues as stand-by, that essentially eliminates the Single Rider option.
 Disney has officially announced it and we can assume it won’t come back until FastPass+ does too.

 What Kind of Deals are there Since Disney World Opened Back Up?

 With lower crowds also comes another benefit for guests going to Disney World: Lower Prices.
 There have been some offers so far and we expect to see more deals on vacation packages, hotel rooms, and even park tickets as the months continue.

 Whenever the demand is low for vacations, Disney World has to offer deals to entice more guests to come and visit.
 It’s why usually in a normal year you can get a lower price during September and January, when there are fewer people wanting to go to Disney World, instead of December when demand is through the roof.

-Again, looking back at 9/11 and The Great Recession, can give us a good idea of what to expect once this current set of circumstances is also behind us.
+Again, looking back at 9/11 and The Great Recession, gave us a good idea of what to expect once this current set of circumstances is also behind us.
 Both times the crowd level for the parks was extremely low and Disney was offering some amazing deals to get people to come back.

-I think we might even see BETTER deals now than after those previous two events.
+So far, the deals have been decent, but not on the same level as after those previous two events.
 After 9/11, people weren’t traveling because they were afraid of their safety.
 After the last financial crisis, people weren’t traveling because they didn’t have any money.